-- 2b.
-The duties and powers of the NCC shall be: - A. To determine by hearing or otherwise such matters as are prescribed by the rules and constitution of the Party. - B. Subject to Chapter 1, Clause IX.2b.D below, to determine by hearing or otherwise such matters that are presented to it by CLPs in accordance with the provisions contained in Chapter 6. - C. Subject to Chapter 1, Clause IX.2b.D below, to determine by hearing or otherwise such matters as are presented to it by the officers of the Party on the instructions of the NEC. - D. The NCC may not hear or determine any matter that could be determined by the ICB under Chapter 1, Clause XI. - E. Where a determination has been made as a result of a case brought under A, B or C above, to impose such disciplinary measures as it thinks fit including: - i. formal warning; - ii. reprimand; - iii. suspensions from membership of the Party, or from holding office in the Party (including being a candidate or prospective candidate at any, or any specified, level) or being a delegate to any Party body, for a specified period or until the happening a specified event;
+- There shall be a National Constitutional Committee of the Party ('the NCC') to be elected at Party conference in accordance with the procedural rules (rule Chapter 4 III.C below).
+The NCC shall consist of 25 members of the Party each of whom has been a member of the Party for a continuous period of not less than 12 months immediately prior to their election. - 2.
+The duties and powers of the NCC shall be: - A. To determine by hearing or otherwise such matters as are prescribed by the rules and constitution of the Party. - B. Subject to Chapter 1, Clause IX.2.D below, to determine by hearing or otherwise such matters that are presented to it by CLPs in accordance with the provisions contained in Chapter 6. - C. Subject to Chapter 1, Clause IX.2.D below, to determine by hearing or otherwise such matters as are presented to it by the officers of the Party on the instructions of the NEC. - D. The NCC may not hear or determine any matter that could be determined by the ICB under Chapter 1, Clause XI. - E. Where a determination has been made as a result of a case brought under A, B or C above, to impose such disciplinary measures as it thinks fit including: - i. formal warning; - ii. reprimand; - iii. suspensions from membership of the Party, or from holding office in the Party (including

-- iv. withholding or withdrawing endorsement as a candidate or prospective candidate at any, or any specified, level; - expulsion from membership of the Party, in which case the NCC may direct that following expiration of a specified period of not less than two nor more than five years, the person concerned may seek re- admission to the Party; or - vi. any other reasonable and proportionate measure.
+- being a candidate or prospective candidate at any, or any specified, level) or being a delegate to any Party body, for a specified period or until the happening a specified event; - iv. withholding or withdrawing endorsement as a candidate or prospective candidate at any, or any specified, level; - expulsion from membership of the Party, in which case the NCC may direct that following expiration of a specified period of not less than two nor more than five years, the person concerned may seek readmission to the Party; or - vi. any other reasonable and proportionate measure.